filippotoso/pdf-watermarker/README.md

 Using it, you can:

-* Use a text and TTF to create a watermark
+* Use a text and TTF font to create a watermark
-* Use jpg and png ( with alpha channels ) files with a 96 DPI resolution as a watermark
+* Use a jpg and png ( with alpha channels ) images with a 96 DPI resolution as a watermark
 * Easily position the watermark on the pages of the PDF file

 ## Installation